 While changing your lifestyle and forcing your kids to brush and floss may not be easy, it’s worth the effort, as it builds a lifetime of healthy habits.
-Allow your skilled and compassionate dentist at dental services Stamford to help you and your family prevent cavities and painlessly treat them when they do occur.
+Allow your skilled and compassionate dentist at dental care practice located in Stamford, Connecticut to help you and your family prevent cavities and painlessly treat them when they do occur.
 Call today to find out how.

 Keeping up proper hygiene habits at every age is one of the best ways to prevent cavities from forming.
 Although certain people are at higher risk for cavities, properly brushing and flossing your teeth every day decreases the risks of a hole in a tooth.
 Additionally, visiting your dentist twice a year — for both children and adults — also ensures a healthy smile with no cavities.

 A tiny hole in a tooth is usually the result of tooth decay, which happens when bacteria build up over time.
 During this decaying process, the enamel of the tooth breaks down.
 Although everyone is at risk for cavities, the risk increases when certain factors are present, including: